naevatec/ov2-ha-recorder/docker/README.md

 - Services are exposed on localhost only
 - Redis has no authentication (internal network only)
 - HA Controller uses HTTP Basic Auth
+- Swagger UI enabled in development/test profiles only

 ### Production Deployment